lk-geimfari/awesomo/languages/C#.md

 [**CefSharp**](https://github.com/cefsharp/CefSharp) is a .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework http://cefsharp.github.io/

 ---
+[**ClosedXML**](https://github.com/ClosedXML/ClosedXML) ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files.
+It aims to provide an intuitive and user-friendly interface to dealing with the underlying OpenXML API.

+---
 [**Common**](https://github.com/aspnet/Common) is a repository for shared files to be consumed across the ASPNET repos.[**Configuration**](https://github.com/aspnet/Configuration) is a framework for accessing Key/Value based configuration settings in an application.
 Includes configuration providers for command line arguments, environment variables, INI files, JSON files, and XML files.

 ---